top of page

 Try to wait until at least age 3!
 Children under age 3 just don't have the impulse control to understand that they need to stay in bed (not that it's easy for a 3-year-old, it's just easier).
 Think of it this way, there is no incentive that you can provide a 2-year-old that is better than the positive reinforcement that they get from seeing you.
 As a result, you can't easily negotiate or incentivize your toddler to stay in bed.
 There are only two situations where we recommend moving a child to a bed before age 3:

-If it is not safe to keep your child in the crib due to climbing (to read our blog on early crib climbing and how to try to avoid it, click here).
+1. If it is not safe to keep your child in the crib due to climbing (to read our blog on crib climbing and how to try to avoid it, click here).

 How should you prepare your child to transition from a crib to a bed?

-Avoid statements like “you’re a big boy/girl now,” “the baby needs your crib,” “you’ll sleep better in a bed,” or “you’re too big for your crib.”
+• Avoid statements like “You’re a big boy/girl now,” “The baby needs your crib,” or “You’re too big for your crib.”
 Some of these statements may be true, but they are not helpful in mentally preparing your child for a bed.
 For many children, this is a thrilling right of passage, but for others, it’s a new freedom that can create some anxiety.
 Don’t assume your child is super psyched about it (even if they act like they are).

-Keep it simple, keep it positive.
+• Keep it simple, keep it positive.
 No need to make this a huge production that is weeks in the making (that can be stressful).
 A few days of preparation is all you need.
-Take a trip to a friend’s house to see their bed, get a book at the library, do some test runs during the day, or go to the store and pick a special toddler-sized pillow, or new sheets or blanket.
+Take a trip to an older child's house to see their bed, get a book at the library, do some test runs during the day, or go to the store and pick a special toddler-sized pillow, or new sheets or blanket.
 (If your child is 3, s/he is old enough for a light blanket and a small pillow.)

 How should you prepare your child's environment before you make the switch to a bed?